thelastoutpostworkshop/FastDisplayPrototyping/README.md

 To get started, download the source code (zip) [the latest release](https://github.com/thelastoutpostworkshop/DisplayPrototyping/releases/latest).
 Then install the library in the Arduino IDE with the menu `Sketch > Include Library > Add ZIP Library`.

 ### Code Setup Adafruit GFX
->i You can also use get this setup code with the examples provided with the library in the Arduino IDE through the menu `File > Examples > FastDisplayPrototyping`
+>ℹ️ You can also use get this setup code with the examples provided with the library in the Arduino IDE through the menu `File > Examples > FastDisplayPrototyping`

 ```c
 #include <Adafruit_TFTLCD.h>    // Hardware-specific library